Marco Alessi: Reception

 The BBC said Marco's most notable moment was "Finding his long lost sister who was adopted out by his parents before he was born."

 Author Josephine Monroe said "it didn't take much brain power to guess that beautiful Caroline and Christina Alessi came from good looking stock, but when their cousins Marco and Rick arrived in Ramsay Street the viewers went wild for their hunky Italian looks."
 An Inside Soap reporter said that Arena's "latin looks" could "break a few hearts" – but as "Marco Alessi, Felice's less lucky.
 A loser in the romance stakes."
 Jason Herbison of the same publication branded him a "lovable Coffee Shop assistant", and said that Marco "had us laughing and crying with his hare-brained schemes."
-Herbison also noted that despite only being in the show for a year, Arena acquired "an army of female fans."
+Herbison also noted that despite only being in the show for just over six months, Arena acquired "an army of female fans."